 Each participant receives a BG Survival Pack (backpack) at check-in, containing everyday items, mimicking products one may have in an unexpected survival situation.
 Participants’ mission is to utilize the items strategically as they come upon unexpected item usage scenarios along the course.
 The BG Survival Pack must be carried throughout the entire course.

-The Finish Festival is where you can catch your breath, re-hash your favorite moments from the course, check your Survival Score, and enjoy a bevy of music, food, and vendor booths.
-Additionally, there will be special survival presentations & demos throughout the day by various experts, arming you with useful survival tips to take home.
+The Finish Festival is where you can catch your breath, re-hash your favorite moments from the course, check your Survival Score, and enjoy a bevy of music, food trucks, and vendor booths.
+Be sure to stop by the Beer Garden and

 In today’s unpredictable, fast-paced world, there’s an accelerated need to prepare for all possible situations – natural disasters, global conflict, and everything in between.
 Everyone should be confident in their skills to appropriately conquer any Survival scenario – and there’s no better challenge than BGSC to put yourself to the test.